ankitadhakad/Task-Manager/README.md

 Task Manager
 A simple and feature-rich To-Do application built using the MERN (MongoDB, Express.js, React, Node.js) stack.
-Manage your tasks efficiently with real-time updates, user authentication, and a clean, responsive interface.
+Manage your tasks efficiently with real-time updates, and a clean, responsive interface.

 Features:
 Responsive Design: The app is designed to work seamlessly across various devices, providing a consistent user experience on desktops, tablets, and mobile devices.